Rev 11

 gpg: Good signature from "Greenbone Community Feed integrity key" [ultimate]

-Before we can continue to install GVM libs (on Ubuntu 20.04) you'll need to install Paho C client.
+Before proceeding with the installation of GVM libraries on Ubuntu 20.04, you'll need to install the Paho C client.

 WARNING

-Skip this step if you're running Ubuntu 21.04 or later.
+Skip this step if you're running Ubuntu 21.04 or a later version.

 curl -f -L https://github.com/eclipse/paho.mqtt.c/archive/refs/tags/v1.3.10.tar.gz -o $SOURCE_DIR/paho-client-1.3.10.tar.gz && \